 Developed by a dentist, the concept of Bondic is very similar to that of dental cement.
 You’ll receive your Bondic in a small bottle, making it look and feel just like regular glue.

-This strong adhesive is applied to the items you need to bond, and when ready, you use the included UV light to set the liquid.
+This strong adhesive is applied to the items you need to bond, and when ready, you use the included ultraviolet light to set the liquid.
 The UV light quickly and effectively dries the liquid plastic welder, and your items will be attached in place firmly.

 The great thing about this glue is that if you apply extra to your household items, you can sand it down after removing the additional Bondic glue.